USA Today Co.: Financial conditions and layoffs 2022

 In October, the company announced the second round of financial austerity steps.
 These included the requirement that all employees take a week of unpaid leave in December, and a suspension of matching contributions to employee 401(k) accounts.
-Gannett also instituted a hiring freeze and is seeking volunteers for buyouts.
+Gannett also instituted a hiring freeze and was seeking volunteers for buyouts.

-Gannett announced around 200 more layoffs, or six percent of the news division, in November.
+Gannett announced around 200 more layoffs, or 6% of the news division, in November 2022.

-As part of the cuts, Gannett stopped printing six community papers, collectively known as the Observer and Eccentric chain, in southeast Michigan.
-This cut included the print editions of the Livonia Observer as well as papers covering Westland, Farmington, Plymouth, Canton, and Birmingham.
+As part of the cuts, Gannett stopped printing six community papers, collectively known as the Observer and Eccentric chain, in southeast Michigan, including the print editions of the Livonia Observer and papers covering Westland, Farmington, Plymouth, Canton, and Birmingham.
 Gannett indicated that the publications would provide online content.

-Acquisitions
+List of acquisitions 1906-present

-List of Gannett Co. assets
+List of assets

 Gannett's media properties include the following newspapers among the top 100 by circulation in the United States:

+USA Today Network

+The USA Today Network is the largest local-to-national publishing organization in the country according to Gannett.
+USA Today, as the national paper, is its flagship brand.
+The network uses reporting from local publications in the national publication and vice versa.

+In 2021, it included local papers published by Gannett in 46 states.
+In 2023, the network hired dedicated reporters to cover Taylor Swift and Beyonce.

+Gannett acknowledged in 2021 that it provided advertisers with inaccurate information for nine months misrepresenting where billions of ads were placed.